apache/pulsar/site2/docs/functions-quickstart.md

 ## Run a standalone Pulsar cluster

 In order to run our Pulsar Functions, we'll need to run a Pulsar cluster locally first.
-The easiest way to do that is to run Pulsar in {% popover standalone %} mode.
+The easiest way to do that is to run Pulsar in [standalone](reference-teminology.md#standalone) mode.
 Follow these steps to start up a standalone cluster:

 ```bash
 $ wget https://repository.apache.org/content/repositories/snapshots/org/apache/pulsar/distribution/2.0.0-incubating-SNAPSHOT/distribution-2.0.0-incubating-{{ site.preview_version_id }}-bin.tar.gz